In this article

 No matter how slowly recovery feels for you, the important thing is to stay focused on the person you are destined to become.

-Reading addiction recovery quotes from people with similar struggles can give you the confidence to move forward and overcome your addiction to a drug or alcohol.
+Reading addiction recovery quotes from people with similar struggles can give you the confidence to move forward and overcome your addiction.

-Recovery is a process and it takes work.
+Recovery is a process, and it takes work.
 It’s important to not let the past steal the opportunity you have now to build a better life, free from addiction.
-Nearly everyone with substance use disorder requires support and guidance during their recovery journey.

 Anyone can start recovery and find the strength to go forward, but sometimes it takes more than motivational quotes to overcome alcohol addiction or drug abuse.